 - To reduce the usage of pure resources such as limestone, clay, shale, natural river sand, natural rocks that are being used to making conventional concrete.

-- Also, reduce the wastage materials in the concrete leading to air, land and water pollution.
+- Also, to reduce the wastage of materials in the concrete leading to air, land, and water pollution.

 - It has sufficient strength and durability in comparison with standard concrete.

 - Also has distinctive resistance to corrosion and also effectively prevents acid rain.